 1. Maintenance History

-An ice machine is only as good as the maintenance it receives.
+A cheap ice machine is only as good as the maintenance it receives.
 An ice machine consists of many vital components that require regular maintenance and upkeep to keep them working efficiently.
 When these components don’t get the proper maintenance they need, they run the risk of breaking down.
 Some major components are costly to repair, like condensers, evaporators, and compressors.
 Repairs can cost as much as the used ice machine’s price.

 Ice machines require at least 2 preventive maintenance events a year – more so if the ice machine was in a challenging environment, like a bakery or warehouse.